Reverse mortgage vs. downsizing

 Your neighborhood, your neighbors, your doctor, your routines.
 The financial math never captures what it costs to leave 20 years of community behind.

-What staying with a HECM looks like
+What does staying with a HECM look like?

 A reverse mortgage on the same $500,000 home gives you access to roughly $210,000–$300,000 (depending on your age and rates) — with no monthly mortgage payment, no moving costs, and no disruption to your life.